St-Dimitrov/ETL_cars_task/README.md

 - Display the number of cars made by each manufacturer.
 - Show the number of cars made each year.
 - Save the processed dataset to a CSV file.
+- Unit test that checks if JSON file is being loaded properly.

 ## Installation